 The Group has lease contracts for various items of land, office premises and office equipment used in its operations.
-Leases of office premises have lease terms between 3 and 6 years.
-Leases of office equipment have lease terms of 5 years.
-Land has lease of between 28 and 60 years.
+The Group also has lease contract for apartment to house its workers.
 The Group's obligations under its leases are secured by the lessors' title to the leased assets.